frontity/step-by-step-tutorial/tutorial/part2-adding-a-menu/use-the-link-component.md

 <Link link="/">Home</Link>
 ```

-We also provide the string that want displayed as a clickable link, here that is 'Home'.
+We also provide the string that we want to be displayed as a clickable link.
+In the example above that is 'Home'.

 Before we can use the `<Link>` component we first need to import it into our `Root` component.
 Add this as the third line: